sappelhoff/lndw2022/README.md

 The general plan for this presentation is by Bernhard Spitzer.

+## Demonstration

 We will show visitors a brain computer interface (BCI) and have a discussion about "mind reading".

 - A participant from the AMD lab will wear an EEG cap and we record data live and show it on the screen
-- Furthermore, a screen window (via PsychoPy) will be shown in one of two possible colors
+- Furthermore, a screen window (via PsychoPy) will shown red or blue color (or a continuous gradient between those colors)
-- When commanded, the participant will either:
+- The participant is then instructed to either:
-    - (i) close their eyes and not move them
-    - (ii) close their eyes and move them behind closed eyelids
+    - (i) think of something cold (the arctic, a cool drink, ...)
+    - (ii) think of something hot (the desert, ...)
-- In the EEG data, (i) will register in high alpha power (frequencies 8-12 Hz) in posterior channels, whereas (ii) will register in high alpha power in frontal channels
+- What the participant really does however, is to influence their EEG in such a way that average alpha power (frequencies 8-12 Hz) is higher either in posterior channels, or in frontal channels (for methods on how to achive that, see below)
-- Internally, we continuously compute the difference between posterior and frontal average alpha power and take the resulting "sign" to flip the color of the PsychoPy window between the two possible colors (depending on the sign of our computations)
+- Internally, we continuously compute an index based on the difference between posterior and frontal average alpha power and use this index to color the PsychoPy window
-- To visitors it will seem as if the participant thinks about a certain color, and the BCI can "read that color" from their mind, whereas in truth -- we are using a simple "trick" to achieve this.
+- To visitors it will seem as if the BCI "reads the mind" of the participant thinking about something hot or cold, whereas in truth -- we are using a simple "trick" to achieve this.
 - After a short presentation of this, we debrief the visitors, explain the "trick" and enter into a discussion of what **is** possible via BCIs, and what is (currently) not easily possible.

-**NOTE: The BCI can also be controlled in another way (see below)**

-The list above describes what in `main.py` is defined as `SWITCH_TYPE="sign"`.
-Instead, one can change to `SWITCH_TYPE="frontal boost"`.
-In that case, the participant is supposed to have their eyes open and either:

-- (i) focus on **not blinking**
-- (ii) blinking several times without anyone noticing

-Here the switch is "1" when the participant does not blink (frontal and posterior average alpha power are approximately equal), and "0" when the participant blinks (frontal average alpha power is much higher than posterior; see `FRONTAL_BOOST_FACTOR` in `main.py`).
+## How to influence EEG frontal and posterior alpha power

+- Alpha power is typically very high in posterior channels when the participant is in a relaxed state with their eyes closed
+- In contrast, alpha power is relatively low in frontal channels
+- Alpha power can be artificially brought up in frontal channels by moving the eyes (which are dipoles), or rapidly blinking
+- During the deomnstration, the participant should try to not make the two states (blinking vs. relaxed) too obvious to the audience ... to maintain the impression of the "trick" (until debriefing)

+In `main.py`, there is a variable called `SWITCH_TYPE`.
+This variable can be used to change between 3 particular methods:

+- `SWITCH_TYPE = "continuous"`
-Another `SWITCH_TYPE` is called `"continuous"`, which calculates `log10(posterior - frontal)` and uses this continuous measure to turn the PsychoPy window either more or less blue or red (purple being "medium").
+    - The default method: We calculate `log10(posterior / frontal)` and use the resulting index to continuously color the window more red or more blue (purple is the "middle")
+- `SWITCH_TYPE = "sign"`
+    - A "binary" method, where the color is either red or blue.
+      Here we calculate `sign(posterior - frontal)`.
+- `SWITCH_TYPE = "frontal boost"`
+    - A variation of the "sign" method, where the window is always blue, unless we find `frontal > posterior * factor`, where `factor` can be freely adjusted

 Depending on the participant and training, one `SWITCH_TYPE` may work better than the other one.

+In `main.py` pay attention to the variables that are all upper-case.
+These variables may be easily modified to adjust the setup for a particular participant (for example `WIN_SIZE_PIXELS`, `SECONDS_TO_GET`, `SCALE_POSTERIOR`).
+Inline comments document what these variables do.

 # Required hardware